May 22 – July 28, 2023

 As complements to the program, interns will also be exposed to Washington, D.C., in a less formal manner via films, cultural events, embassy and museum visits, off-the-record conversations with former diplomats, group dinners, and suggestions for exploring the sights and sounds of the nation's capital.
 This allows students to not only experience working in the city but also encourages them to appreciate the experience of living in a diverse urban environment, and to take advantage of the exciting cultural, educational, and recreational opportunities available in D.C.

-At present, the National Council intends to administer the 2022 Washington, DC Summer Internship Program with as many in-person elements as possible.
-At the sole discretion of the Council, some or all aspects of the program could be shifted to online administration.
-Accepted participants will be notified as soon as information is available regarding the current status of the program.
+The National Council intends to administer the 2023 Washington, DC Summer Internship Program with as many in-person elements as possible.
+At the sole discretion of the Council, some aspects of the program could be shifted to online administration.
+Accepted participants will be notified as soon as information is available regarding the current status of the program and its activities.

-Participants in the program will be asked to submit proof of full COVID-19 vaccination if they receive an invitation to join the program.
-Due to the nature of many of the lectures and site visits, participants must agree to wear an acceptable face covering when requested by the National Council or others involved in the program.
+Participants in the program may be asked to submit proof of full COVID-19 vaccination if they receive an invitation to join the program.
+Due to the nature of some of the lectures and site visits, participants may be required to wear an acceptable face covering when requested by the National Council or others involved in the program.
 Participants must also agree to follow other public health-related measures that may arise to continue taking part in the program.